 In general, a basic minimum cost for installation can run anywhere from $3,000 to $5,000.
 The cost of the duct material can vary by region and is subject to the type of material, it’s specifications such as inside diameter, the linear footage and whether it is insulated or non-insulated.

-Likewise, people ask, how much does it cost to install new ductwork?
+Similarly, it is asked, how much does it cost to replace ductwork?

 “If your ductwork is over 15 years old, you probably should replace it.
 Ductwork has a maximum lifespan of 20-25 years.
 By 15 years, however, it begins to deteriorate, significantly reducing your HVAC system’s efficiency, so replacement is the prudent option.”